 Indicates a contiguous or non-contigous subset of subbands in the bandwidth part which CSI shall be reported for.
 Each bit in the bit-string represents one subband.
-The right-most bit in the bit string represents the lowest subband in the BWP. (see 38.214, section 5.2.1.4) The number of subbands is determined according to 38.214 section 5.2.1.4.
-It is absent if there are less than 24 PRBs (no sub band) and present otherwise, the number of sub bands can be from 3 (24 PRBs, sub band size 8) to 18 (72 PRBs, sub band size 4).
+The right-most bit in the bit string represents the lowest subband in the BWP.
+The choice determines the number of subbands (subbands3 for 3 subbands, subbands4 for 4 subbands, and so on) (see 38.214, section 5.2.1.4).
+This field is absent if there are less than 24 PRBs (no sub band) and present otherwise, the number of sub bands can be from 3 (24 PRBs, sub band size 8) to 18 (72 PRBs, sub band size 4).